The time, place and circumstances of the narrative.

 - Vice City

-A crime-ridden urban setting that has not quite yet declined into Wretch Hive status.
-The default setting used in most Wide-Open Sandbox games, particularly Grand Theft Auto and its imitators.
+A crime-ridden urban setting that has not quite yet declined into Wretched Hive status.
+The default setting used in most Wide Open Sandbox games.

 - Video Arcade